 The growing need for building automation is one of the major factors propelling this green industry, with market potential particularly strong in offices, warehouses, hotels and retail spaces.
 Powered by IP-connected devices, sensors, networks, and artificial intelligence, the new demand creates a job market reliant on low-voltage engineers, consultants and designers.

-With a flourishing ecosystem of companies advocating a sustainable tomorrow, there are more jobs in the GreenTech sector than ever before.
+With a flourishing ecosystem of companies advocating a sustainable tomorrow, there are more green careers in the sector than ever before.
 As specialists in the market, we connect with GreenTech leaders every day, working with them to build and scale their teams.
 If you are seeking a new career path that has the potential to change the world, get in touch.